Kannagi/AltairX/README.md

 It has 3 internal memory:
 128 KiB L1 data Scratchpad memory.
 128 KiB L1 instruction Scratchpad memory.
-32 KiB  L1 data cache (Direct mapped or Set-associative 2 ways).
+32 KiB  L1 data cache (Set-associative 2/4 ways).

-1 MiB L2 cache (Set-associative 2/4 ways).
+1 MiB L2 cache (Set-associative 4/8 ways).
 1 MiB L2 cache Scratchpad memory.

 The processor has no branch prediction, it will be based on the delay slot (1 cycle for Fetch) and 1 decode cycle + Jump (Delay)